Tinside Lido: History

+The lido is currently undergoing refurbishment, including facilities for conferences and marine education; due to reopen in Spring 2025.

 Description

 The lido design is a semicircle of 180 ft diameter.

 The site comprises a concrete pool, counter-fort outer walls, reinforced concrete inner walls, duct walls and floors.
 The main building is reinforced with concrete and has some stone retaining walls.
 The semi-circular pool has projecting jetties, and at the entrance, there are circular cutwaters separated by steps.
 The changing rooms are in the art deco style and have square metal windows and a staircase.
 The pool has three fountains and is surrounded by cast-iron railings.

+The pool is used to celebrate the summer solstice, when it attracts its largest crowds.